farisnafiah/react-vertical-tab/README.md

 # react-vertical-tab
 Created with CodeSandbox

 This is a self-practice on creating a vertical tab for create-react-app.
-Component was created without the dependency of react-transition-group.
-This component should contribute to my personal website (under development).
+Component is created without the dependency of react-transition-group.
+The <span/> tag was animated to follow the "active" button using react hooks.
+This component should contribute to the personal website (under development).

 Example of use cases:
   * Work experience/academic qualification in a portfolio website.